dojot/dojot/connector/mqtt/locust/README.md

 typing the address to the server you are running the master followed by the Locust port, e.g: `localhost:8089`.

+## **Using the Grafana dashboard**

+If you are using Ansible to install dojot, you can configure it to scrape for Locust metrics.
+To accomplish this, you must provide the IP/hostname of the Locust master machine and the port 9646, which is the default exporter port (you can change it in the [Docker Compose file](./Docker/docker-compose-master.yml)).
+Check Ansible variables documentation for the server-side configuration of Prometheus.

+After the configuration is done, you can access the Grafana dashboard built for Locust integration.
+It already comes embedded in the Ansible installation.

 # **How it works**

 Locust works with a master/slave architecture, as you can see in the diagram.